 Living on a farm and juggling her responsibilities as a busy mother, Fleur Ferris always wanted to write books.
-And since completing the five-week online course in Writing Books for Children and Young Adults at the Australian Writers' Centre, Fleur landed a book deal, scored an agent and become an award-winning published author, with her novel Seven Days winning the Best Young Adult Novel prize at the Sisters in Crime’s 23rd Davitt Awards.
+And since completing the five-week online course in Writing Children's Novels at the Australian Writers' Centre, Fleur has landed a book deal, scored an agent and become an award-winning published author, with her novel Seven Days winning the Best Young Adult Novel prize at the Sisters in Crime’s 23rd Davitt Awards.

 It's been an amazing ride for Fleur.
-Her stellar career as a novelist is well and truly underway (with more and more readers onboard as each book is released) – a far cry from when she used to sit writing in isolation on her farm.
+Her stellar career as a novelist is a far cry from when she used to sit writing in isolation on her farm.

 She had already written five unpublished novels when she decided to enrol in one of the courses at the Australian Writers' Centre.
 Above all, she wanted to hone her skills, improve her craft and get feedback from industry professionals.